-The initial population was randomly generated and its safety can be assured by a variety of offline methods-including exhaustive testing.
-But the offspring are randomly generated on-the-fly and extensive testing to verify safety takes too long to be practical.
-We will use symbolic model checking techniques to verify the control strategy safety.
-This is a well established formal verification technique that quickly verifies if a proposed control strategy satisfies the necessary safety properties.
-In the next section we will discuss the safety checking in depth.
-Specific details for implementing the EA are differed until Section 4.
+Offspring are randomly generated on-the-fly and extensive testing to verify safety takes too long to be practical.
+We use symbolic model checking techniques to verify the control strategy safety.
+This is a well-established formal verification technique that quickly verifies if a proposed control strategy satisfies the necessary safety properties.
+In the next section we discuss the safety checking in depth.
+Specific details for implementing the EA are presented in Section IV.

-3.3 Model Checking
+C. Model Checking

 Our goal is to check that the control strategy satisfies critical behavioral properties to ensure reliable and correct functioning.
-Model checking (MC) is an advanced formal method which has potential to help us achieve that goal [12].
+Model checking (MC) is an advanced formal method which has potential to help us achieve that goal [14].

-There are three methods of functional verification: simulation, emulation, and formal verification [13].
+There are three methods of functional verification: simulation, emulation, and formal verification [15].
 Simulation and emulation are widely used, but they do have one inherent problem: they are good at proving the presence of unsafe conditions, but they are not so good at proving the absence of unsafe conditions.

 Formal verification methods do not rely on running test inputs through a system to determine its behavior.
-Rather, these methods use mathematical techniques to examine the entire solution space for a specified design property [13].
+Rather, these methods use mathematical techniques to examine the entire solution space for a specified design property [15].
 There is no need to construct test vectors or patterns.
-Moreover, the results are guaranteed-i.e., if formal verification says a property is verified, then it exists under all conditions.
+Moreover, the results are guaranteed, i.e., if formal verification says a property is verified, then it exists under all conditions.
 What makes this possible is formal verification methods employ mathematical logic and can theoretically account for every possible situation.

-MC is a formal method that verifies if a system, modelled as a FSM, adheres to a specified property.
+MC is a formal method that verifies if a system, modeled as a FSM, adheres to a specified property.
 The properties of interest are encoded as temporal logic expressions.
-Temporal logic is just a formal way of expressing properties that change over time [14].
+Temporal logic is just a formal way of expressing properties that change over time [16].
 There are many different kinds of temporal logic but computation tree logic (CTL) is the most widely used with model checkers.
 The basic idea is that we start with ordinary Boolean logic, and then add special temporal operators for describing future events.
-For example, in CTL, the operator \mathbf{AX} means "for all possible input observations, in the next state,...", the operator \mathbf{EX} means "there exists an input such that in the next state,...", the operator \mathbf{AG} means "for all possible input observations, it will always be true that,...", the operator \mathbf{EF} means "there exists a sequence of input observations such that eventually...", and so forth.
-The temporal operators can nest, so for example, $\mathbf{AGEF}(\text{reset})$ says that it is always possible to find a path back to reset, and $\mathbf{AG}(\text{req}) \Rightarrow \mathbf{AF}(\text{ack})$ says that every request is always eventually followed by an acknowledgment.
+For example, in CTL, the operator AX means "for all possible input observations, in the next state,...," the operator EX means "there exists an input such that in the next state,...," the operator AG means "for all possible input observations, it will always be true that,...," the operator EF means "there exists a sequence of input observations such that eventually...," and so forth.
+The temporal operators can nest, so for example, AGEF (reset) says that it is always possible to find a path back to reset, and $AG (reg) \Rightarrow AF (ack)$ says that every request is always eventually followed by an acknowledgment.
 It is also possible to express properties using propositional connectives.
-For example, if f and g are CTL formulas, so are $\neg f$, $f \land g$, and $f \lor \neg g$.
+For example, if f and gare CTL formulas, so are $\neg f$, $f \land g$, and $f \lor \neg g$.

 The FSM states are labeled with the safety properties that hold in that state.
-We can now transform the FSM into a Kripke structure M(S, I, R, L) where
+We can now transform the FSM into a Kripke structure M(S,I,R,L) where

-S is the set of states
+S is the set of states,

-I is the set of initial states
+I is the set of initial states,

-$R \subseteq S \times S$ is the set of transitions
+$R \subseteq S \times S$ is the set of transitions,

-$L: S \to 2^{AP}$ is a labeling function
+$L: S \to 2^{AP}$ is a labeling function,

-AP is the set of atomic propositions (i.e., safety properties)
+AP is the set of atomic propositions (i.e., safety properties).

 A path $\pi = s_0, s_1, s_2, \ldots$ through the control strategy (where s_0 is the initial state and $R(s_i, s{i+1})$ holds for all i), describes the sequence of actions to be taken by a system in response to a sequence of observed inputs.
-The MC problem can then be described as follows:
+The MC problem can then be described as follows.